kadebhug/cv/README.md

 # Resume Builder

 A modern, feature-rich resume builder application built with React, TypeScript, and Vite.
 Create professional resumes with multiple templates, customization options, and intelligent feedback.
+Also includes cover letter creation and job search tools.

 ## Features